f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Topic 65: Atmospheric Battle Descriptions and Royalty.

-Shows a peak around 1810, concurrent with the Napoleonic Wars', while the recontextualization into medieval settings of any vivid battle scenes and discussions of royalty offers a save boundary.
+Shows a peak around 1810, concurrent with the Napoleonic Wars, while the recontextualization into medieval settings of any vivid battle scenes and discussions of royalty offers a safe boundary.

-Topic 70: Myth and splendor - Wealth and Castles.
+Topic 70: Myth and Splendor - Wealth and Castles.

 Peaks sharply in the late 1780s and has another smaller peak in the 1830s, aligning with the genre's fascination with the aristocracy and ancient edifices.

 ## Topic Distribution by individual authors:

 ### Distributions of the five primary topics for authors - based on cummulative importance:

-The aggregation of summarily highest importance for all authors within the corpus showed an aggressive focus of Topic 12: home invasion for Hawthorne, just as 69 - Seduction, Deception, Violence, Bureaucracy for Ambrose and 28,Communion in Nature - Transformation, Relationships and Identity for Kipling.

-The averaging of importance for each author within the corpus showed Charlote Smiths heavy reliance on 37 Order and Chaos, Kiplings use of 45 - Enthralling Garden full of Voices, 38 - Psychology, Trauma and Secrets in both Lytton and Brown.
+The averaging of importance for each author within the corpus showed Charlotte Smith's heavy reliance on 37 Order and Chaos, Kipling's use of 45 - Enthralling Garden Full of Voices, 38 - Psychology, Trauma, and Secrets in both Lytton and Brown.

-Stoker’s and Radcliffe’s bars, for example, show a high proportion of Topic 65: "Atmospheric Battle Descriptions and Royalty", which aligns with their narratives often involving conflict and nobility.The presence of Topic 12: "Home Invasion - Domestic Mystery and Conflict" is significant in the bars for several authors, including Stoker and Blackwood, which could indicate a shared interest in the intrusion of terror into personal and domestic spheres.
+Stoker’s and Radcliffe’s bars, for example, show a high proportion of Topic 65: "Atmospheric Battle Descriptions and Royalty", which aligns with their narratives often involving conflict and nobility.
+The presence of Topic 12: "Home Invasion - Domestic Mystery and Conflict" is significant in the bars for several authors, including Stoker and Blackwood, which could indicate a shared interest in the intrusion of terror into personal and domestic spheres.
 Thematic Shifts and Trends:

 Authors with a higher proportion of themes related to societal issues, such as Hawthorne and Corelli, may reflect a more critical view of the status quo, while those with higher proportions of personal and psychological themes, like Poe and Radcliffe, might be more focused on individual experience and interiority.
 Historical and Cultural Context:

 Some authors show a strong leaning towards topics that may relate to historical events or cultural trends of their time.
 For instance, Topic 65: "Atmospheric Battle Descriptions and Royalty" in the works of Stoker and Radcliffe could suggest an influence of the political climate of their times, such as the lingering effects of the Napoleonic Wars or the upheaval of the Victorian era.

 ### Distribution of the topics individually: